tbabu12/kubernetes-fundamentals/03-ReplicaSets-with-kubectl/README.md

 ## Step-01: Introduction to ReplicaSets
 - What are ReplicaSets?
+ReplicaSet is an object in Kubernetes.
+The primary objective of replicaset is to define the number of replicas that will run for any type of pod.
+It is used to guarantee a stable number of pods always running
 - What is the advantage of using ReplicaSets?

 ## Step-02: Create ReplicaSet
+It creates the replica of pods that are running at the moment.
+It helps in scale up and scale down the application easily.
+Check the status; pods are deployed using simple commands.
 ### Create ReplicaSet
 - Create ReplicaSet
 ```